LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK2_DIRK_3_1_2"`` to :c:func:`ARKStepSetTableName`, or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the implicit portion of the default 2nd order additive method (the implicit portion of the ARK2 method from :cite:p:`giraldo2013implicit`).
+This is the default 2nd order implicit method and the implicit portion of the default 2nd order additive method
+(the implicit portion of the ARK2 method from :cite:p:`giraldo2013implicit`).

 .. math::